neolefty/kind-of-like-qwirkle/README.md

 	$ cd kind-of-like-qwirkle
 	$ gradle runSwing

-Or in an IDE, include these two source dirs:
+Or in an IDE:

+1. Include these two source dirs:
   * `src/main/java/`
   * `src/swing/java/`
+2. Grab the dependency on guava 19 (it's referenced in build.gradle)

-And run the class `qwirkle.ui.swing.main.SwingMain`
+3. Run the class `qwirkle.ui.swing.main.SwingMain`